Finding the right people for a job is one of the biggest challenges businesses face. And we all know what happens if they don’t succeed. ;)

 The possibility of professional development is on top of the list of reasons why people choose a job offer.
 When an employee is eager to learn and wants to make progress, you should definitely provide them with possibilities to do so.
 You might worry that investing in their development will not pay off if they decide to change the job at some point, but there are plenty of ways to protect your company against such situations.
 On the other hand, as much as an employee who keeps developing is a perfect target for your competition, one that doesn’t develop becomes much less valuable for yours.
 Try to help your team achieve their professional goals and you can be sure they will not want to leave you for the competition.

 A transparent company is one that gives everyone equal opportunities to stay up to date with the situation and updates the team on a regular basis.
 It fosters employees’ trust and makes the company credible, therefore giving employees a sense of belonging and stability.
 What helps ensure transparency are regular updates on the current situation, the progress it’s making or the changes it’s undergoing.
-There are various forms you can choose from – a video chat, a monthly newsletter or regular meetings where everyone can ask questions and expect an honest answer.
+There are various forms you can choose from – a video chat, a monthly newsletter, engagement surveys using the platforms like Sparkbay, or regular meetings where everyone can ask questions and expect an honest answer.
 Whatever works for your company culture, but make sure it’s there.